icesowell/simplyPy_Tasks/README.md

 Tasks description:

-_1. Calculation of the point coordinate \n
+_1. Calculation of the point coordinate
 _2. Stack on the LIFO principle
 _3. The following task is given (in Russian) (https://disk.yandex.com/i/Q33984guIDMLGA) _4.
 In this code, the verification of the entered login (email) and password is carried out, in accordance with the task ( https://disk.yandex.com/i/9xHWqAFvTiEERA ) (In Russian)